 We’ll keep you updated on further developments.
 With that said, here’s our list of the 10 best beaches in Laguna Beach, California…

-Some locals might be irritated to see me share the some of these hidden gems (calling some of these beaches Orange County’s best kept secrets would not be an exaggeration–sometimes we’ve seen around a half-dozen other people at some of the more secluded spots).
+Some locals might be irritated to see me share a few of the hidden gems.
+Calling some of these beaches Orange County’s best kept secrets would not be an exaggeration–sometimes we’ve seen around a half-dozen other people at some of the more secluded spots.

-The good news is that Laguna Beach has at least 20 great beaches, coves, and parks–if not more–and I’m only sharing my 10 favorites.
+The good news is that Laguna Beach has at least 20 great beaches, coves, and parks–if not more–and I’m only sharing 10 of them.
 Plus, some of the entries on this list are hardly hidden (like Heisler Park and Treasure Island), anyway.

 If you do venture into the water here, be careful.
 This is not a sandy-bottom beach–it’s basically one big rock reef, with a limited section of sand.
 That area is also fraught with peril, as it’s the strongest rip current in Laguna Beach when there is large surf.

-Additionally, if you visit at low tide, it’s easy to access a “hidden” sand beach and you can also venture through the rock arch at the end of the beach.
+Additionally, if you visit at low tide, Table Rock Beach offers easy to access an awesome “hidden” sand beach and you can also venture through the rock arch at the end of the beach.
 Plus, it’s cool to see those houses precariously perched above the ocean.

 8. Aliso Beach – I’m not a huge fan of this beach during the day.
 Even during the off-season, it can be crowded and the beach itself is sorta bland.
 (Plus, you have to pay for parking.)
 It’s exponentially worse during summer and other tourist seasons, when the lot fills up and you have to find overflow parking.